Fort Smith in Sebastian County, Arkansas — The American South (West South Central)

 Erected by National Park Service, U.S. Department of the Interior.

 Topics.
-This historical marker is listed in this topic list: Native Americans.
+This historical marker is listed in this topic list: Indigenous Peoples and Communities.

 Location.
 35° 23.219′ N, 94° 25.979′ W. Marker is in Fort Smith, Arkansas, in Sebastian County.
-Marker can be reached from the intersection of Parker Avenue and South 3rd Street.
+It can be reached from the intersection of Parker Avenue and South 3rd Street.
 Marker is located on the Fort Smith National Historic Site grounds, near Belle Point on the west side of the fort.
 Touch for map.
 Marker is at or near this postal address: 301 Parker Avenue, Fort Smith AR 72901, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Defending Fort Smith (within shouting distance of this marker); Who Served Here? (within shouting distance of this marker); Establishing Fort Smith (within shouting distance of this marker); Major Long Surveys the Western Frontier (within shouting distance of this marker); Cherokee Nation (about 300 feet away, measured in a direct line); Abandoned and Forgotten (about 300 feet away); Chickasaw Nation (about 300 feet away); Choctaw Nation (about 300 feet away).
+At least 8 other markers are within walking distance of this marker: Defending Fort Smith (within shouting distance of this marker); Who Served Here? (within shouting distance of this marker); Establishing Fort Smith (within shouting distance of this marker); Major Long Surveys the Western Frontier (within shouting distance of this marker); Cherokee Nation (about 300 feet away, measured in a direct line); Abandoned and Forgotten (about 300 feet away); Chickasaw Nation (about 300 feet away); Choctaw Nation (about 300 feet away).
 Touch for a list and map of all markers in Fort Smith.

 Also see . . .